Riwajchalise/phpblog/index.md

 ### 1. Github account
 [GitHub](https://github.com/) is a web-based hosting service for software development projects that use the Git revision control system.

-For beginners it can be a save place to store your code.
-Learning about version control system in the early phase can help you later phase of coding and developement.
+For beginners it can be a best place to store your code.
+Learning about version control system in the earlier phase of programming can give you a head-start later phase of coding and developement.

 ### 2. Gitbash for windows
 [Git-Bash](https://git-scm.com/downloads) is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
 Bash is a popular default shell on Linux and macOS.

+{% include note.html content="You don't have to download git bash if you use Mac or Linux as your main operating system." %}

 {% include links.html %}